 So, where are the best cities for families in South Carolina?
 We’ve got the answers here.

-These are the best cities to raise a family in the Palmetto State:
+These are the best cities to raise a family in South Carolina for 2019:

 - Newberry (Photos | Homes For Sale)

 - Conway (Photos | Homes For Sale)

 - Fort Mill (Photos | Homes For Sale)

 - Rock Hill (Photos | Homes For Sale)

 - Bluffton (Photos | Homes For Sale)

 If you’re thinking of making a move to South Carolina, and want a family-friendly place, we’ve got you covered.
 And if you already have kids, we’re surprised you made it this far into the article and hope your little ones give you a couple of more minutes of free time.

 Or, check out some more reading about South Carolina and the best places for families in the country:

 - Best Places To Live In South Carolina